 Include the next step.
 Whether that’s telling them where to go for help, pointing them to another resource, or inviting them to try your product or service, your CTA should be clear and concise.

-Here’s an example of a good script that breaks down how to blur moving objects in videos:
+Here’s an example from InVideo of a good script that breaks down how to blur moving objects in videos:

-Also, for each step in the process, there is a clear instruction for what should be shown on video to correspond with the voiceover.
+Also, for each step in the process, there's clear instruction for what should be shown on video to correspond with the voiceover.
 This is especially important because sometimes the person putting together the video clips is not the same person doing the voiceover.
 Having both directions clearly written out in the script makes it easier for the whole team.